-WebRTC endpoints MUST implement the functions described in that document that relate to the network layer (e.g., Bundle [RFCHHHH], RTCP-mux [RFC5761] ("RTCP" stands for "RTP Control Protocol") and Trickle ICE [RFCGGGG]) but do not need to support the API functionality described there.
+WebRTC endpoints MUST implement the functions described in that document that relate to the network layer (e.g. Bundle [I-D.ietf-mmusic-sdp-bundle-negotiation], RTCP-mux [RFC5761] and Trickle ICE [I-D.ietf-ice-trickle]), but do not need to support the API functionality described there.

-8. Presentation and Control
+8. Presentation and control

 The most important part of control is the user's control over the browser's interaction with input/output devices and communications channels.
-It is important that the user have some way of figuring out where his audio, video, or texting is being sent, for what purported reason, and what guarantees are made by the parties that form part of this control channel.
+It is important that the user have some way of figuring out where his audio, video or texting is being sent, for what purported reason, and what guarantees are made by the parties that form part of this control channel.
 This is largely a local function between the browser, the underlying operating system and the user interface; this is specified in the peer connection API [W3C.WD-webrtc-20120209], and the media capture API [W3C.WD-mediacapture-streams-20120628].